Census Dots

 Native American/Other

-Of the 913 places in Minnesota, St. John's University is the 295th most populous.
+St. John's University is ranked the 296th most populous place in Minnesota, out of 915 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. John's University was ranked the 295th most populous place in the 2020 Census.

 St. John's University's White Population